MrPotatoManLol/QLRC-Stuff/General/Departments/Civil/Department of Administration/Office of The Administrator.md

 **Department Type:** Civil

 **Description:** The Office of The Administrator is composed of personnel who serve as The Administrator's personal assistant.
+The office is explicitly handpicked, at the discretion of The Administrator.

 **Join Requirements:** N/A
 **Join Process:** Handpicked (RA-7)